 - More uncomfortable

-It’s simple really – folding or collapsible bikes are easy to store and quick to fold up, in case you want to take them anywhere you couldn’t normally bring a bike.
+It’s simple really – folding or collapsible are easy to store and quick to fold up, in case you want to take them anywhere you couldn’t normally bring a bicycle.
 They are loved by commuters who combine a cycle ride with public transport.
-Ride to the train station, catch your train, and then finish the journey to work at the other end by bike as well.

-Likewise, if you have nowhere to store a bike, these fit easily in a cupboard.
-What’s more, in areas where bike theft is an issue, you needn’t leave your bike outside unattended at all.
+Likewise, if you have nowhere to store it, these fit easily in a cupboard.
+What’s more, in areas where theft is an issue, you needn’t leave it outside unattended at all.

-So, why don’t we all have folding bikes?
-Well, you pay a price for convenience and, in this case, folding bikes tend to be slower and more uncomfortable than standard bikes.
+So, why don’t we all have folders?
+Well, you pay a price for convenience and, in this case, tend to be slower and more uncomfortable than standard.
 As the wheels are smaller you’ll need to pedal harder and this also means you’ll feel the bumps in the road more.

-They are also a bit more fragile than normal bikes, so you shouldn’t be jumping them off curbs (although, as this video proves, you can!).
+They are also a bit more fragile than normal, so you shouldn’t be jumping them off curbs although, as this video proves, you can!

 The main difference is that for more extreme off-road riding, you may have to dismount quickly – and you’ll want a decent distance between yourself and the crossbar when this happens.

-The size of a bike is based essentially on the length of the seat tube, the tube that runs from the crank axle to the the top of the seat tube, where the seat post is inserted.
+The size is based essentially on the length of the seat tube, the tube that runs from the crank axle to the the top of the seat tube, where the seat post is inserted.

-But it’s not just the length of the seat tube which increases as bike size increases – the rest of the bike changes in proportion.
-The terms used for bike sizes can be unique to the manufacturer just like how IKEA mattress sizes are different to other standardised UK mattress sizes.
+But it’s not just the length of the seat tube which increases as size increases – the rest changes in proportion.
 Check them out first if you are buying online or aren’t able to check the bike size out in person before you buy.